-Weisberg, D. S., Chlebuch, N., & Bodas, A. (2021).
+Weisberg, D. S., Chlebuch, N., & Bodas, A. (2022).
 Impossible elements in children’s educational media.
-Paper to be presented at the annual meeting of the International Society for Fiction and Fictionality Studies.
-Chicago, IL: October 2021.
+Paper presented at the annual meeting of the International Society for Fiction and Fictionality Studies.
+Chicago, IL: March 2022.

 Chlebuch, N., Bodas, A., Weisberg, D.S.
 (2021) Wile E. Coyote, Physical Science Genius: A content analysis of children’s science media.
 Poster for the Society for Research on Child Development Biennial Meeting.